Zverik/geometry_review/README.md

 ]
 ```

-Note that points are not painted with differently colored markers for now (I'm lazy, pull
+Note that geometries (including markers for points) are colored in blue, black, red etc.
+Use `dash: true` in GeoJSON feature properties to display a line dashed, and
+`icon: 'A'` to display a text ("A" in this case) on a marker.
-requests welcome), but lines and polygons are.
-Yes, you can have links in titles, but
-keep them short.
+Yes, you can have links in titles, but keep them short.
 Titles are optional actually.
-Geometries can be GeoJSON features or geometries,
-or even FeatureCollections.
+Geometries can be GeoJSON features or geometries, or even FeatureCollections.

 ## Author and License

 Written by Ilya Zverev, published under MIT license.

+Includes Muhammad Arslan Sajid's [BeautifyMarker](https://github.com/masajid390/BeautifyMarker),
+also published under MIT license.